-assessment manager see the Planning Act, section 48(1).
+assessment manager means an assessment manager under the Planning Act.

 authority, under another Act, means-

 - (a) an agreement (however described) under the other Act; or - (b) a licence, permit or other authority (however described) under the other Act.

 authority holder means the person who is, from time to time, the holder of an authority under another Act (however the holder is described under the other Act).